josh-collinsworth/joco-sveltekit/src/lib/content/posts/glove80-first-impressions.md

 </figure>

-MoErgo made this decision deliberately, however; many feel that the v2 switches, despite wider compatibility, only really manage to be the worst of both worlds.
-Many standard Cherry-compatible keycaps _aren't_ actually compatible with the low profile switch, and that's doubly true when the keys are so close together and angled towards each other, as on the Glove80.
-Choc v2 switches are also marginally taller than Choc v1, and apparently significantly less popular for the reasons above.
+MoErgo made this decision deliberately, however; many feel that Choc v2 switches, despite wider compatibility, only really manage to be the worst of both worlds.
+Turns out, many standard Cherry-compatible keycaps _aren't_ actually compatible with the low profile switch (they take up too much room for the two to fit together), and that's doubly true when the keys are so close together and angled towards each other, as on the Glove80.
+Choc v2 switches are also marginally taller than Choc v1, and apparently significantly less popular for all of those reasons; good in theory, bad in practice.

 Anyway: still, even though v1 is by all accounts better and more popular than v2, it can still be challenging to find Choc keycaps.
-(That said, there are at least three profiles available; the Glove80 ships with MCC profile, which is slightly sloped to create a vertical halfpipe shape, but there's also MBK and MBK Convex.)
+That said, there are at least three profiles available; the Glove80 ships with MCC profile, which is slightly sloped to create a vertical halfpipe shape (which is what lets your fingers "skate" up and down the columns of keys), but there's also MBK and MBK Convex.